Homepage / Bullion Coins: Russian Bullion

 and it's State Bank

-The State Bank of the USSR, was founded in 1921 and ended in 1991, after the USSR ceased to exist.
+The State Bank of the USSR was founded in 1921 and ended in 1991 after the Soviet Union (USSR) collapsed.

-Before the breakup of the USSR, the State Bank of the USSR was accountable only to the Supreme Soviet of the the Russian SFSR (Soviet Federative Socialist Republic - the largest republic in the former Soviet Union).
+Before the breakup of the USSR, the State Bank of the USSR was accountable only to the Supreme Soviet of the Russian SFSR (Soviet Federative Socialist Republic - the largest and most influential republic in the former Soviet Union).
 The "Supreme Soviet" was a permanent legislative body of the Soviet Union; each republic of the USSR also had its own Supreme Soviet.

-In the late 80s and early 90s the USSR (Union of Soviet Socialist Republics) was going through a power struggle, from the moment Mikhail Gorbachev became President of Russia (March 11, 1985) he sought reform because the USSR was struggling under communist social and economic restraints.
-Gorbachev named his reforms: "Perestroika."
+In the late 1980s and early 1990s, the USSR (Union of Soviet Socialist Republics) was experiencing a power struggle.
+After Mikhail Gorbachev became the General Secretary of the Communist Party on March 11, 1985, he aimed to reform the Soviet Union, which was burdened by the social and economic limitations of its communist system.
+Gorbachev named his reforms "Perestroika."

-Gorbachev's efforts to reach out to the United States and the United Kingdom to try to end the Cold War were popular internationally, but at home his popularity was waning.
-He tried to decentralized the economy while the government kept a firm hold over its citizenry by keeping the communist system, much like China is today, but Gorbachev had too many detractors for his plans to workout.
+Gorbachev's efforts to reach out to the United States and Britain to end the Cold War were popular internationally, but at home, his popularity was waning.
+Gorbachev attempted to decentralize the economy while maintaining a strong government control, similar to China's current system, but faced numerous detractors, hindering his plans.

-The weaknesses of the Soviet Union began to show when in 1989, Gorbachev declined to intervene militarily when Warsaw Pact countries, including East Germany, started to abandoned the USSR and breaking away from communism and marxism.
+In 1989, cracks in the strength of the Soviet Union (USSR) began to show when Gorbachev declined to intervene militarily when Warsaw Pact countries, including East Germany, started to abandon the Soviet Union (USSR) by breaking away from communism and Marxism.

-An abortive coup in August 1991 by hard-liners opposed to Gorbachev’s reforms led to the collapse of most Soviet government organizations, the abolition of the Communist Party’s leading role in government, and the dissolution of the party itself.
-Many republics declared independence in the following days and months following the failed coup.
-The secession of the Baltic states was recognized in September 1991 (Estonia, Latvia, and Lithuania).
+A coup was attempted in August 1991 by hard-line communists opposed to Gorbachev’s reforms, which led to the collapse of most Soviet government organizations, the abolition of the Communist Party’s leading role in government, and the dissolution of the party itself.

 The State Bank of the USSR was dissolved on December 20, 1991.
 All its assets, liabilities, and property were transferred to the Central Bank of the Russian Federation (Bank of Russia).